FIMP Dark Matter in Clockwork/Linear Dilaton Extra-Dimensions: Introduction

 Unveiling the nature of dark matter (DM) is one of the most intriguing challenges in fundamental physics at present.
 Given that all current manifestations of its existence are of gravitational origin, it is conceivable that these are the only interactions of the DM particles with the SM ones, in which case all experimental efforts for detecting them by other means will not succeed.
-There is however a way out: a well known theoretical solution to the hierarchy or naturalness problem ({\em i.e.}, the huge hierarchy between the electroweak scale, $\Lambda_{\rm EW} \sim 200$ GeV, and the Planck mass, $M_P \sim 10^{19}$ GeV), is to assume that there are extra spatial dimensions.
+There is however a way out: a well known theoretical solution to the hierarchy or naturalness problem ({\em i.e.}, the huge hierarchy between the electroweak scale, $\Lambda_{\rm EW} \sim 200$ GeV, and the Planck mass, $M_P \sim 10^{19}$ GeV) is to assume that there are extra spatial dimensions.
 Depending on the particular extra-dimensional scenario, the problem is solved because the fundamental gravitational scale in $D$ dimensions is $M_D \ll M_P $ (as in the case of Large Extra Dimensions (LED)~\cite{Antoniadis:1990ew, Antoniadis:1997zg, ArkaniHamed:1998rs,Antoniadis:1998ig,ArkaniHamed:1998nn}), or due to a warping of the space-time, which induces an effective Planck scale in the four-dimensional brane $\Lambda \ll M_P$ (as in Randall-Sundrum models (RS)~\cite{Randall:1999ee,Randall:1999vf}), or by a mixture of the two mechanisms (as it occurs in the CW/LD model~\cite{Antoniadis:2011qw, Cox:2012ee,Giudice:2016yja, Giudice:2017fmj}).
-In any case, the gravitational interaction is enhanced and thus a DM particle with just such interaction could become detectable.
+All of these models rephrase the hierarchy problem (namely, the existence of two very different mass scales in the SM) into a geometrical problem (for example, in the context of LED, there is no dynamical mechanism that may explain why the size of the extra-dimensions be so large, or $R_{\rm extra} \gg 1/\Lambda_{\rm EW}$).
+A common feature of extra-dimensional models is, however, that in any case the gravitational interaction is enhanced and thus a DM particle with just such interaction could become detectable.

 Gravity-mediated DM WIMP's ({\em i.e.}, stable or cosmologically long-lived weakly interactive massive particle, with mass typically in the range 100 - 1000 GeV, and whose relic abundance is set via the freeze-out mechanism) have been studied mainly in the framework of the RS scenario~\cite{Lee:2013bua, Lee:2014caa, Han:2015cty, Rueter:2017nbk, Rizzo:2018ntg, Carrillo-Monteverde:2018phy, Rizzo:2018joy, Brax:2019koq, Folgado:2019sgz, Goyal:2019vsw}, with generic spin-2 mediators~\cite{Kang:2020huh,Chivukula:2020hvi,Kang:2020yul,Kang:2020afi} and in the context of the CW/LD model~\cite{Folgado:2019gie}.